 Best Warzone settings for Arc B570

-Recommended at 1080p: expect 60–94 FPS after applying the playbook below.
+Recommended at 1080p: expect 99–126 FPS after applying the playbook below.
+Range derived from published benchmark measurements for this game.
 Arc B570 pairs cleanly with Warzone — no single component is the wall.

 Your Arc B570 and Warzone are paired well — neither is the runaway bottleneck.
 The biggest FPS gains come from a balanced cut: drop a couple of expensive effects (shadows, volumetrics) without touching what makes the game look like Warzone.